 The materials in the National Collection are granted for reading room use only.
 The materials you request will be delivered to Special Collections Reading Room.

 Orders from the National Collection (e-form only in Finnish)

 Alternatively, you can fill in an order form for reading room loans in the library's customer service point.

 Materials from the Humanities Collection printed before 1900 will be delivered to the Rotunda.
 The loan period is four weeks.

 Materials from the Humanities Collection printed before 1800 will be delivered to the Special Collections Reading Room.

-The materials in the Slavonic Library printed before 1950 will be delivered to the Slavonic Library reading room.
-Some of the materials will be delivered to the Special Reading Room.
+The materials in the Slavonic Library will be delivered mainly to the Slavonic Library reading room.
+Some of the materials will be delivered to the Special Collections Reading Room.
+Books that have been published before year 1950 will be delivered only as reading room loans.

 The materials from the Special Collections will be delivered to the Special Collections Reading Room.

 The materials from the Manuscript Collection will be delivered to the Special Collections Reading Room.

 The materials of the open collection are immediately available to you in the library, without a separate material request.
 Our open collections are the Humanities Collection, the Slavonic Library and the Finnish National Sound Archive (the Music Library).
-You will need a valid Helka library card to use the materials of the open collection.
+You will need a valid National Library card to take home the materials of the open collection.

 The open collection has both home loan materials and manuscript collection materials.
 The manuscript collection materials must be viewed within the library premises, in our reading rooms.

 The manuscript collection materials include the following material types:

-In our reference databases, such as Helka or Finna, the note is in connection to the information of the record, i.e. work, you are searching for: 'In open collection' (can be loaned out), 'In open collection.
+In the National Library's serch service, the note is in connection to the information of the record, i.e. work, you are searching for: 'In open collection' (can be loaned out), 'In open collection.
 Not for home loan' (the materials are manuscript collection materials, i.e. home loan is not possible).